egunadi/dsci550-hw-datavis/README.md

 ### Landing page instructions

 The landing page can be found in landing_page/site/index.html.
+It can be launched on a browser by opening command prompt within the folder, prompting "http-server", then clicking one of the server links it generates.